TCNLAB24/crs_nigeria/README.md

 **Feb 9, 2024**: Uploaded first version of code.

+## Data
+- Population data: Population counts stratified by gender and age in 2020 for Nigeria at a resolution of 3 arc seconds were sourced from [WorldPop](https://hub.worldpop.org/geodata/summary?id=50493)
+- Birth data: The number of live births in 2015 for Nigeria at a resolution 0.0083 decimal degrees was obtained from [WorldPop](https://hub.worldpop.org/geodata/summary?id=760)
+- Mortality data: Life tables used to estimate age-specific mortality rates for Nigeria were obtained from [UN Department of Economic and Social Affairs](https://population.un.org/wpp/Download/Standard/Mortality/)

 ## Contents

 **data_management.Rmd**: This Rmarkdown document prepares the demographic and epidemiological data necessary for subsequent analyses.
 It uses the following datasets: